J14567/HGT_2025/codes/README.md

 ____

 **R files**
-- `PaperConj2025_analysis.Rmd`
+- `PaperConj2025_analysis_090925.Rmd`
-This .R notebook regroup all the codes needed for the paper figures.
-This files is run after the alignement and parsing of the .fastaq then .sam files.
+This .R notebook regroup all the codes needed for the paper main and supplementary figures.
+The file uses different inputs that are either the supplementary tables or output files (e;g. .txt, .sam..) of previous perl/python pipeline.

 **Bash files**
 - `downscaling.sh`